kjellalmgren/pingservices/pingservices-readme.md

 	rowis32mdry238tejj62e8a8s *  black-pearl64     Ready   Active        Leader
 	w1ljt999az5kb4ffhqjzwt9aw    black-pearl64-w3  Ready   Active

-We can se that node black-peasrl64 is the manager.
+We can see that node black-pearl64 is the manager.
 It is possibly to have more manager, not just one.
 But we are perfectly happy with just one leader.

 	$ docker swarm init
 	Swarm initialized: current node (rowis32mdry238tejj62e8a8s) is now a manager.